Child and Youth Development Volunteer Program in Jamaica - St Mary

 - Recommended spending money: Volunteers in Jamaica generally find US$300 per week to be sufficient for additional expenses.
 You should allow extra (or pre-pay via your file) for local sightseeing excursions and the meal plan if required.

 The Blue Hole is located in St Ann, Jamaica, and is a perfect 2.5 hour excursion for outdoor adventure enthusiasts looking to spend an afternoon cliff jumping and swimming in a natural series of waterfalls and swimming holes.

-This excursion cost US$46 (approximately CA$59) per person and is available on the first and second Tuesday of each month.
+This excursion cost US$51 (approximately CA$71) per person and operates every Wednesday.
 This fee includes your entrance fee, transportation, a locker, and a personal guide for your 2.5 hour visit.

-This excursion costs US$98 (approximately CA$127) per person which includes your entrance fee, transportation, lunch, boat tour and a personal guide for your 4.5 hour visit.
+This excursion costs US$108 (approximately CA$152) per person which includes your entrance fee, transportation, boat tour and a personal guide for your visit.

 Learn the latest Jamaican dance moves with a local reggae professional during a reggae dance class with your fellow volunteers!

-This activity costs US$20 (approximately CA$26) per person and the dance class will take 1.5 hours to complete.
+This activity costs US$25 (approximately CA$35) per person and the dance class will take 1.5 hours to complete.

 Learn to prepare Jamaican dishes from a local expert alongside your fellow volunteers; you’ll be sure to impress everyone back home!

-This activity costs US$20 (approximately CA$26) per person and includes a professional instructor, ingredients, and a complimentary beverage for the cooking class which will take 2.5 hours to complete.
+This activity costs US$25 (approximately CA$35) per person and includes a professional instructor, ingredients, and a complimentary beverage for the cooking class which will take 2.5 hours to complete.